IsakJones/space_invaders/README.md

 # Space Invaders

-This project is my own take on the legendary Space Invaders game.
+This project is my own take on the classic Space Invaders game.

 To play the game, run the main.py file.